PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

 - A storage account is a resource which provides storage in the cloud.
 - Storage accounts have different types
   - Standard General Purpose V2: Standard storage account for blobs, file shares, queues, and tables
-  - Premium block blobs: Supported for block and sppend blobs.
+  - Premium block blobs: Supported for block and append blobs.
 Used when you want fast access to blobs with high transaction rates.
   - Premium Page blobs: See MS documentation, also remember that these are used to store virtual hard disks for VMs.
   - Premium file shares: Faster access for file shares, also used for high transaction rates.